osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - Long-running-operation tests prove that heartbeats remain active during merge and atomic swap and that a lease does not expire while the worker is healthy.
 - The plan exits when one API instance and multiple worker instances can execute, cancel, recover, and monitor runs through PostgreSQL without API-local execution state.

 **Implemented in Phase 3.2**: the API and Quartz dispatch durable UUID notifications through a transaction-bound PostgreSQL publisher; the worker profile starts a bounded coordinator, mandatory startup/reconnect/periodic polling, a dedicated reconnecting listener, independent lease heartbeats, durable cancellation delivery, and the shared execution service.
 Shared-schema Testcontainers scenarios prove two workers claim a run once, retries and lease recovery create new attempts, incremental watermarks remain fenced, and the worker exposes no HTTP, security-session, frontend, or Quartz surface.
-Phase 3.3 remains responsible for Quartz JDBC clustering, shared login throttling, health/metrics, deployment hardening, and load/chaos validation.
+Phase 3.3 has implemented Quartz JDBC clustering, shared login throttling, health/metrics, server packaging, and a local Compose topology; process-level failure/load validation and final release gates remain.

+The hybrid worker load-distribution policy in Decision 6 is an approved follow-up direction and is not claimed as implemented by Phase 3.2 or Phase 3.3.
+Phase 3.4 below must preserve the current durable claim contract while adding the directed-notification/fallback split, refill opportunities for free slots, wake-up coalescing, bounded jitter, success cooldown, adaptive contention backoff, and normalized busy-slot observability described above.

 #### Plan 3.3: API high availability and operational hardening

 This plan makes the API cluster and the distributed runtime operable as a deployment rather than only as a set of components.
+Quartz JDBC clustering, shared login throttling, health/metrics, server packaging, and a local Compose topology are implemented; process-level failure/load validation and final release hardening remain in progress.

 Scope: